ypaafw/hello-world/README.md

 # hello-world
-just a demo
+just a demo for github
-This is a start for me, try to learn linux programme.
+This is a start for me, .
+Learn code manager from here